adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 ## Must I give a class name to every element?

-The short answer is no. You can write `.module h2` if you want to and sometimes you may have to.
-Perhaps you're using Markdown.
+No. You can write `.module h2 {}` if you want to.
+And sometimes you may have to, if for example you're using markdown.

-## Why must I prefix components with the module name?
+## Why must I prefix the module name?

 Good question.
 Here's the HTML without a prefix: